Greenmount, Greater Manchester

 Greenmount is a village in Tottington in the West Pennine Moors, in the northern part of the Metropolitan Borough of Bury, in Greater Manchester, England.

 Historically a part of Lancashire, Greenmount is 13 mi north of Manchester, 1 mi to the northeast of Tottington, and 2 mi south of Ramsbottom.
-Greenmount is a peaceful village knows for mount and landscape.

 History

 Greenmount came into existence in 1848 when the Sunday School was built.
 It was originally spelt Green Mount.
 Greenmount was, in 1848, on the outskirts of Tottington.
 People who lived near to the Sunday School included the name of Greenmount in their address and gradually this was extended to the surrounding area and became the village name.
-The ward boundaries came into existence after the Local Government Act of 1894.
+The ward boundaries came into existence after the Local Government Act 1894.
 They were changed in 1979.
-[C B Taylor, A History of Greenmount].

-Development

-Hollymount R.C.
-Primary school is a four-floor building.
-For many years the school's football team played in the colours of Celtic F.C.
-This has now changed to red and blue.
-The school's previous headmistress (Sister James) was one of the last of several nuns who taught at the school until the early 1990s.
-Adjacent to Hollymount school there was once a convent with a splendid array of gardens containing a grotto of Mary, school children would form a procession of prayer here on May Day each year.
-The convent was also previously used as an orphanage and as a hospital for servicemen injured in conflict during World War I. The convent closed in the late 1980s and much of the convent has now been replaced with modern houses.

-There was once a public house at the junction of Brandlesholme Road and Vernon Road called 'The Nailers Green', however this pub closed down in 2004.
-The pub was notorious in the 1980s for its alsatian guard dog that was kept on the rooftop.
-The Nailers Green, and its large car park, were controversially replaced with a complex of 26 flats in 2004.

 Governance

 Since 1974, as part of the Local Government Act 1972, Greenmount has formed part of the Metropolitan Borough of Bury of Greater Manchester.